Uberi/University-Notes/STAT230/STAT230.md

 Multinomial Distribution
 ------------------------

-A **multinomial distribution** is like a binomial distribution, except there are $k$ possible outcomes rather than just success or failure.
+A **multinomial distribution** is an extension of the binomial distribution, except there are $k$ possible outcomes rather than just success or failure.

-So we have independent trials repeated $n$ times, each independent with the same outcome probabilities $p_1, \ldots, p_k$ for each trial.
+So we have independent trials repeated $n$ times, each independent with the same outcome probabilities $p_1, \ldots, p_k$ for each trial, and our random variables are $X_1, \ldots, X_k$, the number of times outcomes $x_1, \ldots, x_k$ occurred, respectively.

 For example, asking random people what their favourite color is, where our random variables are the number of people who like particular colors.